cisocrgroup/Resources/manuals/profiler-manual.md

 #### Simple creation of a modern dictionary with hunspell
-If you do not have any language resources available, you can use the spelling dictionaries of [OpenOffice](http://extensions.openoffice.org/) to create your own for usage with the profiler.
-You need to install [hunspell](https://de.wikipedia.org/wiki/Hunspell) in order to convert the dictionaries into the right format for the profiler.
+If you do not have any language resources available, you can use the spelling dictionaries of [LibreOffice](http://extensions.libreoffice.org/extension-center?getCategories=Dictionary) to create your own for usage with the profiler.
+You need to install [hunspell](https://de.wikipedia.org/wiki/Hunspell) and the hunspell tools in order to expand ("unmunch") Hunspell's dictionary (.dic) and affix (.aff) files into a list of wordforms needed for the profiler.

 Download a *spelling* dictionary of your desired language.
-The downloaded Open Office extension is a zip archive, that you need to unzip before you proceed.
-You need two files from the archive.
-First the `.dic` dictionary file and the `.aff` file, that contains the different affixes of the language.
-For historical reasons, the files will be most likely encoded in iso-8859-1.
-Make sure to convert the `.dic` and `.aff` files to utf8 before you proceed.
+The downloaded LibreOffice extension is a zip archive that you must unzip before you proceed.
+You need two files from the archive, the `.dic` dictionary file and the `.aff` file containing the different affixes of the language.
+For historical reasons, the files will be most likely encoded in ISO-8859-1.
+Make sure to convert the `.dic` and `.aff` files to UTF-8 before you proceed:

 ~~~{.bash}
 iconv -f ISO_8859-1 -t UTF-8 de_DE.aff > de_DE.utf8.aff
 iconv -f ISO_8859-1 -t UTF-8 de_DE.dic > de_DE.utf8.dic
 ~~~

+Also, change the line `SET ISO-8859-1` in the affix file to `SET UTF-8`.

-Now you can use the `unmunch` utility program to generate the full forms from the affix and the dictionary files.
+Now you can use the `unmunch` utility to generate the full forms from the affix and the dictionary files.
 The `unmunch` command generates composita components for some languages.
 You need to remove these from your dictionary, since the profiler cannot handle these